Let it go? Never! FROZEN II is finally arriving in November, and we couldn’t be more excited to take another trip to Arendelle with Elsa and Anna.

 That said, we haven’t known much about their future, so far.
 The FROZEN sequel has been in development for years, but Disney’s lips have been iced shut when it comes to specific details.
 Even the full trailer didn’t reveal too much, though it’s stocked with gorgeous imagery.

 Make time on your Thanksgiving schedule, because FROZEN II is set for release on November 22, 2019.
 That’s the Friday before Thanksgiving — and it’s a few days earlier than the film’s original release, which was previously set for November 27.

 Sony has A BEAUTIFUL DAY IN THE NEIGHBORHOOD, the biopic about Mr. Rogers, starring Tom Hanks, opening that same day.
 (Might not be a bad double feature!)
-And Paramount has THE RHYTHM SECTION, with Blake Lively’s character impersonating an assassin, debuting that same weekend.
+STX recently moved 21 BRIDGES back to that day as well.

 Is That Elsa’s Patronus?

 After being swept down into the sea as she fails to freeze the waves, Elsa encounters a creature that seems to be magical and also looks like a horse.
 This, according to Disney, is a Nokk, “a mythical water spirit that takes the form of a horse — who uses the power of the ocean to guard the secrets of the forest.”
 The Nokk also seems to be guiding Elsa in some manner.